AbigailGreen/AyrshireWitches/README.md

 ## Design

-The design is simplistic in style, with a main header image consistent on each page.
+The design is simplistic in style.
+A three page website with a main header image consistent on each page.

-The footer is also consistent across each page, providing simple icons for links.
+The footer is also consistent across each page, providing simple icons for homepage and social media links.

-On each page is an easy to use navigation bar, which clearly identifies where each link will take you to on the website.
+On each page is an easy to use navigation bar, which clearly identifies where each link will take you to on the website, as well as which page they are currently on..

+There is an  interactive form on the homepage.

 ## Colour Scheme

 To choose a colour scheme, the [ColorSpace](https://mycolor.space/) webiste was used.
 The colour orange was chosen initially as it suits the theme of witches, has connetations of Halloween, pumpkins, autumn, and is often utilised in witch costumes and decor.
 The ColorSpace website then generated colour palettes- the Switch palette based on #D95E05 colour was chosen.
 This provided four complimentary colours to incorpote in the site, which provides a pleasant visual experience for viewers.
+The colours are orange, pale grey, teal and burgandy.

 ## Typography